Stakedllc/YIPs/YIPS/yip-ddex_lending_opportunity.md

 ## Risk Evaluation
 <!--The potential or attached risk that should be considered for this proposal.
 Historical data should be provided.
 The process used to evaluate the risks should be detailed here.-->
+DDEX offers high leverage to traders, 5x, so the risk of lending on DDEX is higher than other lending platforms with higher collateralization ratios.
+At 5x, traders start at 125% collateralized, and are only available for liquidation once they reach lower than 110%.
+For comparison, dYdX begins liquidations at the 115% level.

 DDEX had a problem with their liquidation mechanism in Novemember of 2019.
 The ETH price dropped quickly and borrowing positions became undercollateralized.
-DDEX offers high leverage to traders, 5x, so the risk of lending on DDEX is higher than other lending platforms with higher collateralization ratios.
+Need to investigate further here.

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.-->